Latent-Fields/Reflective-Ethical-Engine-assembled/README.md

 **Progress means:** demonstrating that predictive pressures inside REE yield language-like internal structure, and that language acts as a control/coordination layer grounded in the system’s modes and commitments.

+Together, these claims assert that ethics, coherence, and language are not separate faculties but different projections of the same underlying predictive–control dynamics.
 ---

 ## What This Repo Is For